|

 It is important, first of all, to shed the ahistorical habit of thinking of the Stalinist system as an unchanging phenomenon.
 The historical development of Stalinism must be traced and analyzed through several stages, from the truly revolutionary events of the early 1930s to the rigidly conservative sociopolitical order of 1946-53.

 Lenin became disabled in 1922 and died in 1924.
-Cohen wrote that there was no Stalinism before 1925, that before 1925 Stalin was following the positions of others.
-Cohen wrote that "...above all, official ideology changed radically under Stalin."
-This includes "the revival of nationalism, statism, anti-Semitism, and conservative or reactionary , cultural and behavioral norms..."
+Cohen writes that there was no Stalinism before 1925, that before 1925 Stalin was following the positions of others.
+Cohen writes that "...above all, official ideology changed radically under Stalin."
+This includes "the revival of nationalism, statism, anti-Semitism, and conservative or reactionary, cultural and behavioral norms..."

-Cohen writes of the dissident Russian historian Roy Medvedev in his book Let History Judge (page 359) having pointed out that if Stalinism was predetermined by Bolshevism, if there were no alternatives after 1917, then 1917 and Bolshevism must have been predetermined by previous Russian history, which could take Stalinism back to the time of rule by the Tatars, which would be 'justification of Stalinism, not a condemnation.'
+Cohen writes of the dissident Russian historian Roy Medvedev in his book Let History Judge, having pointed out that if Stalinism was predetermined by Bolshevism, if there were no alternatives after 1917, then 1917 and Bolshevism must have been predetermined by previous Russian history, which could take Stalinism back to the time of rule by the Tatars, which would be a justification of Stalinism, not a condemnation.
+(Let History Judge, p.
+359)

-Cohen suggests that a more realistic appraisal of developments in the Soviet Union, as opposed to one that emphasized pre-determined developments, would have created a less rigid approach in dealing with the Soviet Union among Cold Warrior scholar-analysts.
-He wrote of their insistence that Detent having to wait for reform of the Soviet system.
-"That ill-conceived policy," wrote Cohen, "serves only to undermine the reformist cause in the Soviet Union.
+Cohen suggests that a more realistic appraisal of developments in the Soviet Union, as opposed to one that emphasized pre-determined developments, would be less rigid.
+Cohen writes of the Cold Warrior scholar-analysts insisting – before Michael Gorbachev became leader of the Soviet Union – that Detent had to wait for reform of the Soviet system.

-Then came Gorbachev, in 1985 -- the same year Cohen's book was published.
-Was Gorbachev's doings predetermined by Lenin and Stalin?
-President Reagan and Michael Gorbachev met in 1986., and Reagan worked outside the thinking of his State Department Cold War theorists.
-None of them, including Gorbachev or Reagan, foreseeing the disintegration of the Soviet Union.
+Gorbachev became leader in 1985 – the same year Cohen's book was published.
+Were Gorbachev's doings predetermined by Lenin and Stalin?
+President Reagan and Mikhail Gorbachev met in 1986, and Reagan worked outside the thinking of his State Department Cold War theorists.